Cloudbox/cloudbox_mod/README.md

 # cloudbox_mod
-Blank Template to add custom Ansible roles.
+Blank Template to add custom Ansible roles to Cloudbox.

 ## How to use this template